 admission-free.
 No outside food or beverages may be brought in to the park during the concerts.
 Local artists also sell jewelry, clothes and accessories and artwork.
 Concerts start at 5 p.m. and usually last until 7:30 p.m.
 Lafayette Square is located just one block off of Poydras Street, between St. Charles Avenue and Camp Street, opposite the Federal Court buildings.
 It is within convenient walking distance from all downtown hotels and it’s on the St. Charles streetcar line.

-Pets are allowed in the square during the concerts, provided they are on a leash no longer than six feet at all times.
-If they display aggressive behavior the owner may be asked to remove them.
+Pets are allowed in the square during the concerts, provided they are on a leash no longer than six feet.

 First known as Place Gravier, it became Lafayette Square after Lafayette’s visit to New Orleans in 1825.
 Located adjascent to Gallier Hall, Lafayette Square has been the site for inaugurations, yearly...